Japan plans tax break to encourage spouses to work more hours

-The plan, part of Prime Minister Shinzo Abe's labor reform drive, lets primary earners claim a tax deduction of 380,000 yen ($3,352) if their spouses earn up to 1.5 million yen a year, versus the current 1.03 million yen ceiling.
+The plan, part of Prime Minister Shinzo Abe's labour reform drive, lets primary earners claim a tax deduction of 380,000 yen (2,651.69 pounds) if their spouses earn up to 1.5 million yen a year, versus the current 1.03 million yen ceiling.

 The annual tax code revision is expected to be endorsed by the cabinet this month and submitted to parliament early next year.